 - Complete neglect of the compound barbell movements, no attention to the lower body or posterior chain.
 I think I got completely lost in lifting more and more with my dumbbell presses.
-Despite getting up to 90lbs/side with a hefty spot and shitty form at one point I managed to cheat myself out of a good training effect in nearly everything, but failed to realise it.
+Despite getting up to 90lbs/side with a hefty spot and shitty form at one point I managed to cheat myself out of a good training effect in nearly everything but failed to realize it.
 (With barbells you’re less likely to do this – you can lift it or you can’t.
 So when you haven’t gained any strength for a while, you know you’re not getting bigger – generally speaking anyway)

 - Ignoring calorie requirements and macro setting.

 - Crappy gym environments. – Looking back, this was the number one reason for my lack of progress.
 Everything else fell into place when I finally started going to a good one.

 Taken ~12-18 months after the Goa beach comment.
 Looking through my old photo albums for a shirtless “before” picture to accompany this was like hunting rainbow-colored unicorns – I wouldn’t take my shirt off.
 I’m not in the habit of taking pictures at the gym and have my old buddy Jeremy Mangos to thank for capturing this moment of mock-vanity with the beastly Takeshi Okumura.
 I hadn’t yet realized the value of tracking things so I don’t have data.